bijaymunda181/Linux-prep/linux-questions.md

 5. How do you list all installed packages and filter by a specific keyword?

-6. What command do you use to remove a package and its dependencies?
+6. What command do you use to remove a package and its dependencies? yum remove <pakage-name>

-7. How does dnf differ from yum?
+8. How does dnf differ from yum?

-8. If your system cannot access the internet, how would you install packages using a local repository?
+9. If your system cannot access the internet, how would you install packages using a local repository?

-9. What’s the use of the /etc/yum.repos.d/ directory?
+10. What’s the use of the /etc/yum.repos.d/ directory?

-10. How do you clean the yum cache, and why would you do that?
+11. How do you clean the yum cache, and why would you do that?

 ## ✅ Section 1: Static And Dynamic Connections
 ## 1. Command to check which interface is used for internet routing?